ahmedtaison7212-max/MSOS-Core/README.md

 2. **Structural Fidelity.**
    - Preserve the lecture's original section order and hierarchy (headings → sub-headings → sub-points) unless reorganizing clearly improves clarity — and if you do reorganize, every original heading must still appear somewhere in the output.
    - Convert tabular data (drug tables, lab values, comparison charts, staging systems) into real HTML `<table>` elements.
 Never flatten a table into a bullet list — it loses the row/column relationships.
+   - **Comparison tables, not scattered bullets.** Whenever the source compares two or more items across shared attributes (X vs. Y, stages of a disease, types/classes of something, "differences between..."), render it as `<table class="compare-table">` with the items as columns and the shared attributes as rows.
+Don't force the reader to mentally align two separate bullet lists — see Component Library below for exact markup.
+   - **Key Terms first.** If a content-box introduces three or more complex or unfamiliar terms, open it — right after `.section-title`, before the first paragraph — with a `.key-terms` glossary defining each term in one plain sentence.
+Don't make the reader hit unexplained jargon cold.
    - **Content-box granularity.** One `<div class="content-box">` = one major topic (roughly one H2-level heading from the source), not the whole lecture.
 If a topic has several dense sub-topics, split it into multiple smaller, focused content-boxes rather than one giant box.
-This keeps each box's mandatory Amiya box (below) genuinely simple, and prints more predictably.
+This keeps each box focused enough that its inline Amiya notes (below) stay tightly scoped to one idea at a time.
    - **Ordered vs. unordered lists.** Use `<ol>` for sequential steps (drug administration order, nursing procedure steps, staging progression) and `<ul>` for non-sequential lists (symptoms, risk factors).
 Step order is a clinical-safety detail, not a style choice.

 3. **Silent Self-Audit Before Output.**